Aug 192020

 Notes:

-• Water is used as the conductive path for electricity between the sensors, but since little voltage and current are used, it is not dangerous.
+Water is used as a conductive path for electricity between the sensors, but since little voltage and current is used, it is not dangerous.

-• The sensors can be small, well-polished metal rods connected to the circuit by thin conductors.
+The sensors can be small, well-polished metal rods connected to the circuit by thin wires.

-• The circuit is connected to a 12 VDC source, but the voltage can be changed to 9 VDC without problems.
-If it does, the relay must be replaced by a 9V one.
+The circuit is connected to a 12 VDC source, but the voltage can easily be changed to 9 VDC.
+In this case, replace the relay with a 9V one.

-You may also like to see more water level controllers:
+You may also want to see more water level controller circuits:

 Leave a Reply